B2B(Business to Business) Search Engine Marketing: Unleashing Your Digital Potential

 Help your customers find you.

 B2B Search engine marketing is the art and science of attracting motivated customers to your website by increasing your site’s presence within the search results of major search engines (i.e., Google, Bing, and Yahoo).
-B2B Search engine marketing is crucial because 72% of customers begin at a search engine like Google when researching products and services online, according to research from Pardot.
+B2B search engine marketing is crucial because 72% of customers begin using a search engine like Google when researching products and services online, according to research from Pardot.

 Effective B2B search engine marketing begins with a thorough understanding of the keyword phrases your customers are searching for most often and then leveraging a combination of Search Engine Optimization and Pay-per-click advertising to be found during those searches.